m-yamazoe/documentation/saas/infrastructure/servers.rst

   remote servers are not notified of the change.
 To ensure the new credentials are used, the user must first be removed and re-added to remote access so the changes can propagate to their account.

+Administrator access can also be set through this option.

 Reboot
 ~~~~~~